iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > This app gives me comfort that if I become infected, all of those with the app that have been around me will get notified.
 Nothing leaves my phone unless I get sick and then voluntarily download it.
 (Watch the video on the website) You are more protected and helping to protect others if you have the app.<br> :date: __2020-10-03 02:25:50__

 > Anything that helps reduce R rate.<br> :date: __2020-10-02 00:07:06__

-> I have a 3 years old phone & I've had no problem with my battery.
-When keeping Bluetooth on, in a 12 hour period the battery usage was only 0.7%.
-My only complaint is that it shows an icon in my status bar regardless if Bluetooth is on or off.
-Personally I would prefer that the icon only shows when Bluetooth is off.
-Until we get the National app here at least it's one thing I can do.
-Who knows when we'll get the National one!?!
-Hopefully sooner than later!<br> :date: __2020-09-05 04:37:30__

-> I like to have the App to protect myself.
-I feel more confident wherever i go knowing that if iam exposed to the virus i will be informed immediately and that way i can be tested and get the treatment i need.
-Thank you<br> :date: __2020-09-02 08:15:09__